I literally have no idea what I’d be doing if I wasn’t travelling.

 26. Do Something Different

-This is another big one for me.
-I want to live an extra-ordinary life.
+This is another big one for me and others.
+We love travelling because we want to live an extra-ordinary life.
 I don’t want to do the same old thing over and over again, if I can help it.
-You know, it’s the whole:

 27. Try New Diets